mukundhan-zen/stampzy/PROJECT-SPECS.md

 - Hybrid toggle between minimalist (data) and gallery (visual) modes is seamless.
 - Users rate visual style as modern/elegant in user feedback.
 **business_justification**: A premium visual experience differentiates the app, appeals to both casual and power users, and supports accessibility goals.

+### **ux-global-styles-consistency**

+**type**: ux
+**scope**: Applies to all UI screens, components, and states across web and mobile; excludes third-party or embedded content.
+**title**: Global Stylesheet (Global.css) for Application-Wide Consistency **spec_id**: ux-global-styles-consistency **priority**: must-have
+**assumptions**:
+- App will use CSS modules, Tailwind, or a CSS-in-JS solution that supports global style management.
+- All developers/designers will apply and extend only from Global.css for base styles.
+**constraints**:
+- Must support both light/dark modes and accessibility requirements.
+- Global.css must be the single source of truth for design tokens.
+**description**: The Stamp Purchase Tracker app must implement a centralized global stylesheet (Global.css or equivalent) to enforce consistent visual design, spacing, typography, color palettes, and component styling across all screens and modules.
+The global stylesheet ensures that all components inherit the defined style/theme standards, supporting maintainability, scalability, and rapid iteration, while aligning with the Modern Vintage Elegance theme and accessibility requirements.
+Changes to core design tokens (colors, fonts, spacing, etc.) must propagate automatically throughout the app via this global stylesheet, reducing the risk of inconsistencies.
+**last_updated**: 2025-07-23T11:46:26.335480+00:00
+**business_rules**:
+- No overrides of global styles without design review.
+- All new components must reference and inherit from Global.css.
+**specifications**:
+- Create and maintain a Global.css (or equivalent, e.g., Tailwind base/theme config, styled-components theme provider) as the single source of truth for all base styles.
+- Define all core design tokens (colors, fonts, spacing, border radius, shadows, etc.) in Global.css.
+- Apply global resets and base element styles to ensure cross-browser consistency and predictable inheritance.
+- Reference all component-level styles (buttons, cards, navigation, icons, etc.) from Global.css to prevent duplication or drift.
+- Support CSS variables (custom properties) for dynamic theming (light/dark mode, high contrast).
+- Automatically propagate updates to core tokens to all UI components via the global stylesheet.
+- Test for visual consistency and accessibility on all supported devices and browsers.
+**business_objective**: Ensure visually consistent, maintainable, and scalable UI design across the full application lifecycle.
+**exception_handling**:
+- If style conflict or drift is detected, audit and refactor to restore consistency via Global.css.
+- Fallback to accessible default styles if a theme variable is missing.
+**validation_criteria**:
+- All screens and components inherit base styles from a single global stylesheet (Global.css or equivalent).
+- Visual style, typography, color palette, and spacing are consistent across all modules and states.
+- Changes to design tokens in Global.css automatically update all dependent components.
+- Global.css supports both light and dark mode variables, and meets accessibility requirements.
+**business_justification**: Global stylesheets and design tokens minimize inconsistencies, speed up iteration, and support brand cohesion while meeting accessibility standards.

 ### **integration-cloud-storage-pwa**